ebnanzhran/server-deployment-practice/README.md

 9.Create Test<br>
 10.to check the router is ok >> nodemon || node index.js.<br>
 11.To test the server >> npm run test<br>
+12.Udate my readmi file<br>
-12.A C P <br>
+13.A C P <br>
-13.Github action it should be passed.<br>
+14.Github action it should be passed.<br>
-12.Create the HEROKU app and deploy it with GitHub.<br>
+15.Create the HEROKU app and deploy it with GitHub.<br>